 - When the State of New York legalized same sex marriage, Rod and Ricky were married in real life, which kind of counts.

 - Mythology Gag: The title, Avenue Q, is likely a reference to 123 Avenue B, which was a Working Title for Sesame Street, which the show was inspired by.

 - Parody Assistance: Many of the puppeteers in the original production were played by veterans of Jim Henson shows.

 - Talking to Himself: Several of the puppet characters, most notably Lucy and Kate.

-- As well, the original idea for this was to be more directly inspired by Sesame Street - a televised series of songs and skits teaching "lessons" about everyday life for twentysomethings, to be shown on [adult swim] or some such.
+- The original idea was more directly inspired by Sesame Street—a televised series of songs and skits teaching "lessons" about everyday life for twentysomethings, to be shown on [adult swim] or some such.
 The musical we have is great, but a TV series would've been something else again.